rohanmandrekar/starter-academic/content/post/Sentiment Analysis/index.md

 I tried eleminating a few stop words from the data like 'the','a','and','of','is','to','this','was','in','that','it','for','as','with','are','on', and 'i' but this showed no change in the accuracy of the classifier.

+### Conclusion:

+I believe that, since the dataset had only 1000 inputs, the accuracy might have been lower.
+Having a larger dataset (more than 5000 sentences) could produce better results.
+In that case elemination of the stop words could also prove to be beneficial.

 ### References at the end of the page